Explore Your Options

 • Students can quickly elevate their resume as most programs are only a year long, sometimes less.

-• Career examples: dental assistant, emergency medical technician, paralegal, network administration, computer programming, welding, construction, pharmacy technician, and more!
+• Career examples — dental assistant, emergency medical technician, paralegal, network administration, computer programming, welding, construction, pharmacy technician, and more!

-• Certification examples: Phlebotomy, Automotive Service Excellence, National Center for Construction, Certified Nursing Assistant, Microsoft Office Specialist, Commercial Driver’s License.
+• Certification examples — Phlebotomy, Automotive Service Excellence, National Center for Construction, Certified Nursing Assistant, Microsoft Office Specialist, Commercial Driver’s License.

-Video - Benefits of Two-Year Colleges Benefits of Two-Year Colleges
+reverse-icons-resource-video.svg Benefits of Two-Year Colleges

-Video - Exploring Higher Education Exploring Higher Education
+reverse-icons-resource-video.svg Exploring Higher Education

 Four-Year Programs at Colleges and Universities